marzeverett/jornada_data_manager/data_analysis/Phase_2_results.md

 N. All datastreams from all locations were used to predict all datastreams from all locations using an LSTM network with data preprocessed by the autoencoders from L and fused together for each location.

-Q. One datastream from one location was used to predict one datastream from one location using an LSTM network with data preprocessed by the autoencoders from H and fused together for each location.
+Q. One datastream from all location was used to predict one datastream from all location using an LSTM network with data preprocessed by the autoencoders from H and fused together for each location.